ItsAsbreuk/itsa-gallery/src/gallery-itsaviewmodellist/README.md

 Custom styling
 --------------

-The module will add several css-classes to the scrollview-instance and listelements.
-By default, there will be no styling and you may do so yourself.
-However, if the attribute 'modelListStyled' is set to true, everything gets a predefined style.
-You can style yourself by define your own styles, or by setting 'modelListStyled' and overrule some of its styles.
+The module will add several css-classes to the scrollview-instance and listelements. <b>By default, the ModelList is styled.</b> This is defined by the attribute 'modelListStyled'.
+However, if the attribute 'modelListStyled' is set to false, you can style yourself by define your own styles.
+You could also set 'modelListStyled' to 'true' and overrule some of its styles.

 [View styles](src/assets/gallery-itsaviewmodellist-core.css)